FernandesMF/FernandesMF/README.md

 Hey there! :D

-I'm Mário Fernandes (he/his), I am a physicist and also a data scientist!
+I'm Mário Fernandes (he/his), I am a physicist and also a machine learning engineer!

 I currently work at Via Varejo, and I am also about to finish my PhD in quantum information/computation.

-After being hired, I have been studying machine learning algorithms and python, and I think I fell in love :heartbeat:
+I have been studying machine learning algorithms, MLOps and python, and I am definitely in love :heartbeat:

 I'm always eager to learn new things!